hpssjellis/spark-core-web-page-html-control/README.md

-particle.io (formerly spark.io)-web-page-html-control
+particle.io Photon (formerly spark.io Core)-web-page-html-control
 ================================
 update Oct 2015

 Oops. simple.html does not allow any read functions to work.
 Back to the drawing board, I need to make the AJAX base more simple.
+So I made the AjaxBetter.html file that should be the one everybody uses.
+It is as easy as it gets while still returning analog or digital read information.
+Refer to the more complex xtra-ajax-json-slider-polling.html for Polling or a working slider.

 Update Sep 7, 2015